mothepro/ez-rtc/README.md

 # EZ RTC

-> Simplify the RTC connenctions in browser
+> Simplify the data Peer to Peer (RTC) connenctions in browser

+View the [Compatibility](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/RTCPeerConnection#Browser_compatibility) to see which browsers support this.

 ## Install